ZaneA/HashTWM/README.md

     -width	[pos]	Width of display, eg. 1024
     -height [pos]	Height of Display, eg. 768
-    -x		Enable experimental mouse polling for activating hotkeys based on mouse position -b		Reverse the behavior of -bi (Only classes specified have borders removed)
+    -x		Enable experimental mouse polling for activating hotkeys based on mouse position

 If display positions aren't specified on the command line then the workspace area is used instead.